raymondbutcher/pretf/docs/api/projects.md

 ## pretf.py

 When Pretf runs, it looks for `pretf.py` in the current directory.
-If it exists, it will call the `run` function without any arguments.
-If it does not exist, then Pretf runs in default mode.
+If it exists, it will call the `pretf_workflow()` function without any arguments.
+If this file does not exist, then Pretf runs in default mode.

 The following is a valid `pretf.py` file that implements performs the same functionality as default mode.
 It can be extended with custom logic.